Welcome to Taiwan’s famous night markets!

 Do not show so much of your tourist dollar openly.
 Use smaller change (TWD100 notes rather than TWD1000 for example) to pay for street buys.

-Personally my touring companions and I had NOT experienced a loss to pickpockets in Taiwan night markets.
+Personally, my touring companions and I had NEVER experienced a loss to pickpockets in Taiwanese night markets (thus far).

-But the risk is there and real—among crowds and congestion!
+But the risk is there and real—among crowds and congestion, anywhere!